iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="4_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 4 reviews"/>
 </p>

+> I've been running this since last July?
+August?
+Seemingly it's worked fine -- no notifications, but I'm rarely out of the house.
+App stopped checking the server about a week ago; had to reinstall to get it to start up again...<br> :date: __2021-02-10 21:17:36__

 > It seems my phone was just slow and loaded the app in the background.
 Looked later and there it was.<br> :date: __2021-01-15 19:20:49__

 > Fundamental problem: this app has almost no public outreach throughout Virginia, and apparently there is a faulty verification process for PATIENTS VOLUNTEERING POSITIVE RESULTS.
 As long as these issues remain, this app is mostly a failure.
 This is a critical PR issue that won't be fixed with improved app code<br> :date: __2021-01-07 07:15:35__